25 Packages to distribute code

 Different languages and software ecosystems implement these steps themselves.

-now offers package management for both R and Python https://packagemanager.posit.co/client/#/ both publically and within companies.
-Similarly Anaconda a company based in Austin offers package management across an eve wider set of languages.
+In the R world the company that builds Rstudio now offers package management for both R and Python https://packagemanager.posit.co/client/#/ both publicly and within companies.
+Similarly Anaconda a company based in Austin offers package management approaches as well (and sometimes hosts meetups).

-24.1 From code to published package in Python
+25.4.1 Exercise 1: From code to published package in Python

 The course shows how to take code and wrap it in a directory with special files, then how to publish it to PyPI (using a special repository just for testing).